zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-overview.md

 ## Overview of APIs

 Before identifying the API you want to expose in the API Mediation Layer, it is useful to consider the structure of APIs.
 An application programming interface (API) is a set of rules that allow programs to talk to each other.
 A developer creates an API on a server and allows a client to talk to the API.
 Representational State Transfer (REST) determines the look of an API and is a set of rules that developers follow when creating an API.
 One of these rules states that a user should be able to get a piece of data (resource) through URL endpoints using HTTP.
 These resources are usually represented in the form of JSON or XML documents.
-The preferred documentation type in Zowe&trade; is in the JSON format.
+The preferred documentation type in Zowe&trade; is in JSON format.

 A REST API service can provide one or more REST APIs and usually provides the latest version of each API.
 A REST service is hosted on a web server which can host one or more services, often referred to as _applications_.
 A web server that hosts multiple services  or applications is referred to as a _web application server_.
 Examples of _web application servers_ are [Apache Tomcat](http://tomcat.apache.org/) or [WebSphere Liberty](https://developer.ibm.com/wasdev/websphere-liberty/).